dirac-institute/sorcha/docs/overview.rst

 Design Philosophy
 ----------------------
 Sorcha  has been designed in a modular way.
 Each filter is writen as its own function, This makes it easy to add new filters in the future if required by users.
-We note For rotational light curve and activity effects, we have setup Sorcha such that the user can provide their own custom classes/functions and import them into Sorcha ot use.

-Sorcha has been designed with LSST in mind, but any of these filters developed  will likely be relevant to other Solar System surveys.
-We have
+We note for dealing with rotational light curve and activity effects, we have setup Sorcha such that the user can provide their own custom classes/functions and import them into Sorcha to use.
+Sorcha has been designed with LSST in mind, butmany of the filters already developed will be applicable to other Solar System surveys.
+If you are interested in incorporating your survey into Sorcha do reach out.

 .. warning::
   For a wide variety of use cases, the user should be able to use Sorcha straight out of the box.
-We have designed the software in a modular way to make it easier to adapt and modify Sorcha if needed.
+We have designed the software such that it should be straightfoward to add in additional filters or rotational light curve/activity classes.
 As with any open source package, **once the user has made modifications to the code, it is the responsibility of the user to confirm these changes provide an accurate result**.

 .. note::